 It has very distinct, heart-shaped leaves that are hairless and dark green in colour.
 They are sometimes variegated (lighter streaks through the leaf) and can be over 3cm long and 2cm wide.

 In Devon, Lesser celandine produces flowers in March, April and May.
 In some parts is often referred to as the “spring messenger”.
 The flowers are similar in colour to a common buttercup (bright yellow), but are a little larger and the petals of the flower are thinner.

 It is a pretty little flower and has inspired many famous poets and writers over the years, including William Wordsworth and Edward Thomas, but the huge swathes of Celandine in woodlands that inspired these minds are much less common today.

-Lesser Celandine is easily controlled in lawns.
-A Regular lawn treatment in spring will take care of any infestation in a lawn.
+Lesser Celandine is easily controlled in lawns, although it can take a couple of treatments.
+A regular lawn treatment programme will take care of any infestation in a lawn.